 - Place cast iron pizza pan (or baking stone/sheet) in oven and preheat to 500 degrees F.

-- Mix together 1/2 of the mozzarella, chopped bacon, and cooked brussels sprouts in a small bowl.
+- Mix together 1/2 of the mozzarella, the chopped bacon, and cooked brussels sprouts in a small bowl.
 Spread on top of crust.
 Top with remaining mozzarella.

 - Slice and serve!